-SEPTEMBER 5

-Yoked driver fixed-route runs.

-The Aerostar reported that the dead-reckoning arrow and the GPS circle kept drifting apart (arrow got behind), indicative of an MNA system crash.
+SEPTEMBER 5 Yoked driver fixed-route runs.
+The Aerostar reported that the deadreckoning arrow and the GPS circle kept reckoning arrow and the GPS circle kept drifting apart (arrow got behind), indicative of an MNA system crash.
 Radio communications with this vehicle were maintained throughout the period, however (note--GPS circle imprecision is frequently associated with an imminent communications failure).